angarsky/diveintopython/learn/regex.md

 print(clean_text)
 ```

-**Output:** `Hello World How are you today`
+Output: `Hello World How are you today`

-Here, we efficiently remove all common punctuation marks from our string, showcasing the utility of **python regex replace all** for text cleaning purposes.
+Here, we efficiently remove all common punctuation marks from our string, showcasing the utility of `re.sub()` for text cleaning purposes.

 Mastering **Python string replace regex** with `re.sub()` function offers a flexible and powerful way to manipulate strings in Python.
 Its ability to search and replace patterns makes it an invaluable tool for anyone looking to perform sophisticated text processing tasks effortlessly.